-Recognising that simpler solutions are required, the Cultural Development Network (CDN) and Culture Counts have developed two new tools for planning and evaluation of arts projects, ZAPS (by CDN) and Culture Counts.
-The two together offer a comprehensive solution to the problems of evaluation of cultural initiatives.
+Recognising that simpler solutions are required, the Cultural Development Network (CDN) and Culture Counts have developed two new tools – ZAPS (by CDN) for cultural project planning, and Culture Counts for the evaluation and reporting of cultural project impact.
+The two together offer a comprehensive solution to the problems of valuing cultural initiatives.

-Culture Counts complements this process by offering a technological solution to the collection and analysis of data.
-Culture Counts measures emotional and intellectual responses from the public, peers and organisations and turns them into big data insights, generating hard evidence to help the arts attract investment and grow audiences.
-Use of a common language, collection methodology and analysis tool enables data to be interrogated, controlled, aggregated and globally benchmarked.
+Culture Counts complements this process by offering a technological solution to the collection, analysis and reporting of data.
+Since 2012, Culture Counts has been measuring emotional and intellectual responses from the public, peers and organisations and turning them into big data insights, generating hard evidence to help the arts attract investment and grow audiences.
+The use of a common language, collection methodology and analysis tool enables data to be interrogated, controlled, aggregated and globally benchmarked.

 Stay tuned for a practical case study about the City of Sydney’s involvement in this collaborative initiative.

 Image: Alicia Frankovich, Outside Before Beyond, 2017.
-Installation view Kunstverein für die Rheinlande und Westfalen, Duusseldorf 2017.
+Installation view Kunstverein für die Rheinlande und Westfalen, Duesseldorf 2017.
 Photograph: Katja Illner.